jmckevitt/kdb-tick/README.md

 ---

-Exercise 2 should be contained within the word document.
+Exercise 2 is contained within the word document

 ---
 Python script: